habitat-sh/habitat/www/source/docs/plan-syntax.html.md

 : The default implementation is to update the prefix path for the configure script to use $pkg_prefix and then run `make` to compile the downloaded source.
 This means the script in the default implementation does `./configure --prefix=$pkg_prefix && make`.
 You should override this behavior if you have additional configuration changes to make or other software to build and install as part of building your package.

 do_install()
-: The default implementation is to run `make install` on the client software and place the compiled files in *HAB_CACHE_SRC_PATH/$pkg_dirname*, which resolves to a path like `/hab/cache/src/packagename-version/`.
-It uses this location because of **do_build()** using the `--prefix` when calling the configure script.
+: The default implementation is to run `make install` on the source files and place the compiled binaries or libraries in *HAB_CACHE_SRC_PATH/$pkg_dirname*, which resolves to a path like `/hab/cache/src/packagename-version/`.
+It uses this location because of **do_build()** using the `--prefix` option when calling the configure script.
 You should override this behavior if you need to perform custom installation steps, such as copying files from HAB_CACHE_SRC_PATH to specific directories in your package, or installing pre-built binaries into your package.

 do_strip()
 : The default implementation is to strip any binaries in $pkg_prefix of their debugging symbols.
 You should override this behavior if you want to change how the binaries are stripped, which additional binaries located in subdirectories might also need to be stripped, or whether you do not want the binaries stripped at all.